waku-org/nwaku-compose/README.md

 ```console
 docker-compose up -d
 ```
-⚠️ The node might take ~5s the very first time it runs because it needs to build locally the RLN community membership tree.
+⚠️ The node might take a few minutes the very first time it runs because it needs to build locally the RLN community membership tree.

 ###🏄🏼‍♂️ 4.
 Interact with your nwaku node